Pharmacist

 While I'd imagine most people haven't experienced both, how difficult is pharmacy school vs. medical school?

-Asked by McSteamboat over 11 years ago
+Asked by McSteamboat almost 12 years ago

 Difficult?
 I guess it's subjective and I didn't go to medical school so it'll be an unfair assessment.
 I knew people in medical school who struggled with pharmacology.
 On the flip side, there are people in pharmacy school, myself included, who couldn't stomach the anatomy labs.